What’s Still Blooming On The Patio

 She needed me to turn on the water spigot in the bathroom so she could get a drink of water.
 They always have a clean bowl of water.
 I change it multiple times per day.

-But Ivy wants to drink the water dripping in the bathtub.
+But Ivy wants to drink the water dripping from the spigot in the bathtub.

 Our Morning Stroll Around The Patio:

-Then Charlie and I went out on the patio.
-I took my camera, as I usually do.
+Then Charlie and I went outside.
+I took my camera, as I usually do, to take pictures of what’s still blooming on the patio.

 Things still look pretty good out there.
 Some of the plants have died.
-But others have found a second wind.
+But other plants seem to have found a second wind.
 Maybe they will bloom for another month.
 I hope so.

 I don’t know why they wait so long to bloom.
-But when most everything else is on its last legs, the morning glories are going strong.
+But when most everything else is on its last legs, the morning glories are still going strong.
+A persistent blooming plant is always welcome in the garden.

 Purple Morning Glories:

-Once these wild purple ones get going, they come up in nearly every pot.
-I have no idea how they spread like that.
-Because I didn’t plant them.
+Once these wild purple morning glories begin growing, they come up in nearly every pot.
+I have no idea how they spread like that because I didn’t plant them.

 Charlie & Ivy: